-The peak frequency of the mode shows quite interesting dependence with the increasing amplitude of the measuring field (Fig 13b).
-For small field amplitude, E<0.03V/μm the peak frequency increases, then remain constant for E<0.15 V/μm and suddenly drop at about E=0.2 V/ μm.
-After that, peak frequency decreases almost linearly on increasing field amplitude.
-It is shown [9] the relaxation rate of the mode can be related to the wavenumber of the heliconical structure, $f \sim q^2$, thus the field simply increase the pitch of the periodic structure.
-Similar field dependence of the mode frequency and related helical wavenumber has been observed for bent-core system showing N{TB} phase [18].
-Such behaviour was well predicted by theoretical model Pająk et al [39], where the drop of frequency or wavenumber was interpreted as follows the transition from N{TB} to N{SB} structure.
+The peak frequency of the mode shows quite interesting dependence on the increasing amplitude of the measuring field [Fig. 13(b)].
+For a small field amplitude, $E < 0.03 \text{ V}/\mu\text{m}$ , the peak frequency increases, then remains constant for $E < 0.15 \text{ V}/\mu\text{m}$ , and suddenly drops at about $E = 0.2 \text{ V}/\mu\text{m}$ .
+After that, the peak frequency decreases almost linearly on increasing the field amplitude.
+It is shown that the relaxation rate of the mode can be related to the wavenumber of the heliconical structure, $f \sim q^2$ ; thus, the field simply increases the pitch of the periodic structure.
+Similar field dependence of the mode frequency and a related helical wavenumber have been observed for the bent-core system showing the NTB phase.
+Such behavior was well predicted by a theoretical model by Pająk et al., where the drop of frequency or wavenumber was interpreted following the transition from the NTB to the NSB structure.

-It is intriguing, that the Goldstone mode survives in the lower end of the nematic phase, despite the non-chiral nature of the nematic phase.
+It is intriguing that the Goldstone mode survives at the lower end of the nematic phase, despite the nonchiral nature of the nematic phase.
 There is considerable progress in understanding the new dynamic mode of symmetry breaking, based on the synchronization of the chirality of temporally chiral molecules.
-This process leads to spontaneous deracemisation in the liquid state under thermodynamic control, giving rise to long-lasting stable symmetrybroken fluids, even at high temperatures.
-Chiral structures can arise from achiral building blocks that lack a handedness if their assembly is unstable to chiral distortions, a phenomenon called spontaneous symmetry breaking.
-Chirality in LC requires transiently chiral molecules capable of adopting chiral conformations or configurations and it leads to liquid conglomerates efficient in chirality amplification, and eventually to macroscopic homo-chiral mono-domains, developing either from weak chiral perturbations or from random fluctuations.
-First Link et al. [67] pointed out the chirality induced by tilting of BSMs.
-In the case of CBnCB (n=7,5,11) dimers we clearly observe chirality in N{TB} phase, which manifest itself by heliconical structure.
-However, it is noticeable even deeply nematic phase that molecules are well tilted, which is indicated both by low order parameter (S ranged 0.4-0.55) and unusual temperature dependence of the birefringence that does not follows known models for classical nematic phase.
-This is accompanied by strong director fluctuation in the nematic phase that might be responsible for spontaneous symmetry breaking and the induced chirality.
-It was recently shown evidence of strong fluctuation twist bent deformation of the nematic director deeply in nematic phase far above the N-N{TB} transition [68].
-This results in nonzero efficient value of the cone angle, which is usually observed by birefringence measurements.
+This process leads to spontaneous deracemization in the liquid state under thermodynamic control, giving rise to long-lasting stable symmetrybroken fluids, even at high temperatures.
+Chiral structures can arise from achiral building blocks that lack handedness if their assembly is unstable to chiral distortions, a phenomenon called spontaneous symmetry breaking.
+Chirality in LC requires transiently chiral molecules capable of adopting chiral conformations or configurations and it leads to liquid conglomerates efficient in chirality amplification and eventually to macroscopic homochiral monodomains, developing either from weak chiral perturbations or from random fluctuations.
+First, Link et al. pointed out the chirality induced by tilting of bent shape molecules (BSMs).
+In the case of CBnCB (n = 7, 5, and 11) dimers, we clearly observe chirality in the NTB phase, which manifests itself by the heliconical structure.
+However, it is noticeable even in the deeply nematic phase that molecules are well tilted, which is indicated both by a low order parameter (S ranged 0.4-0.55) and unusual temperature dependence of the birefringence that does not follow known models for the classical nematic phase.
+This is accompanied by strong director fluctuations in the nematic phase that might be responsible for spontaneous symmetry breaking and the induced chirality.
+It was recently shown evidence of strong fluctuation twist bent deformation of the nematic director deeply in the nematic phase far above the N-NTB transition.
+This results in non-zero efficient value of the cone angle, which is usually observed by birefringence measurements.